unruledboy/DotNetStack/README.md

 # What and why?
 Have you ever wondered:
 * what technologies .NET really includes?
-* how many do I posses?
+* how many do I possess?

 I could not find a really comprehensive diagram that shows the .NET technology stack, so I come up with my own version.